 D1(For each landmark in state)

-D1 --> D2{Landmark associated
+D1 --> D2{Landmark associated with measurements?}

-logic criteria?} D5 --"Yes"--> D6(Delete landmark)
+D5 --"Yes"--> D6(Delete landmark)

 Landmark deletion procedure.